maximemulder/clam/README.md

 Some of these examples, as well as several parts of the algorithm, were inspired by TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

-*\* The type inference algorithm is a little dirty and probably has a few bugs in it (notably with recursive types).
-Type inference for such a complex type system is still an open problem, and I would probably need one or two months of work to fully finish it.
-However, all the examples provided and all tests work, which I think is a nice achievement.*
+*\* The type inference algorithm is still a little dirty and probably has a few bugs in it (notably with recursive types).
+Nevertheless, most programs as well as all the examples provided work, and I am in the process of cleaning the algorithm and adding better testing.*

 ## Recursive types